achantz/nest-sql-poc/README.md

 # NestJS with TypeORM Proof of Concept

+# Prerequisites

+- NodeJS 14+
+- MariaDB running on port 3306
+- Modify the /apps/api/src/appp/app.module.ts file with your database connection settings such as username and password.

+# Description

+This application is a NestJS api service, which explains how to use NestJS with TypeORM using a SQL server for a database.

+## Installing Dependencies

+To install dependencies run `npm i` from the root of the repository.

 ## Starting App

 To start the app run the following from the command line: